DatAasee Architecture Documentation

 MDL |

-Structured, semi-structures, and unstructured data architecture for metadata management. |
+Structured, semi-structured, and unstructured data architecture for metadata management. |

 | Metadata-Set |